-- Feeling very tired

 - Not wanting to eat

+- Belly pain

+- Diarrhea or constipation

-- Mild fever • Belly pain Muscle aches and joint pain
+- Muscle aches and joint pain

 Skin rash

-- Headache

-- Diarrhea or constipation

 - Feeling sick to your stomach or vomiting

 - Yellowish eyes and skin (jaundice).
 Jaundice usually appears only after other symptoms have started to go away.